skrey/yellow-extensions/features/gallery/README.md

 ## How to show image captions

 Image captions can be configured in the text settings.
 Open file `system/settings/text.ini` and add a new line for each image.
-An image caption consists of file name and description.
+A line consists of file name and description.

 ## Settings